ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 These installation instructions for ioBroker show the installation on Linux using the example of Raspberry Pi with Raspberry OS 'Buster'.

-Due to dependencies on other packages or additional installations, special features can always occur during installation.
+Due to dependencies on other packages or additional installations, special features can occur again and again during the installation.

 ## Required hardware
 ### Raspberry Pi 2/3/4